nadia-solution-tracker/third-milestone-project/README.md

 ![IMAGE](static/images/dynamicadder.jpg)

-- Responsive Charts - Use the dc.js library I may add  where on clicking each bar it would drill down into other bar chart results to compare data.
+- Responsive Charts - Use the dc.js library where on clicking each bar it would drill down into other bar chart results to compare data.

 ## Technologies Used
 **Python 3**